 Step 2.
 Dust Off Your Skills

 Customer service is essential in the cleaning business.
 All local cleaning business owners tend to have similar pieces, but demonstrating your skills, being friendly, and offering helpful cleaning tips will help customers know they hired the exemplary cleaning service.
 As Christopher says:

 Part of that experience, of course, is your cleaning solutions satisfying customers.
 How do you make sure that happens?
 Here are some tips to stand out from other cleaning services.

 Polish Your Soft Skills

-Customers expect you to be the expert and trust you to work in a safe manner.
+Customers expect you to be the expert and trust you to work safely.
 The risk of injury and death is real.
-So, just what kind of technical skills does one need to be a successful cleaner?
+So, what technical skills does one need to be a successful cleaner?